linux-chenxing/linux-chenxing.org/misc/msb123xc.md

 # MSB123xC

-MSB123xC is a family of the DVB-T/T2/C demodulator chips, which take a raw IF from tuner, demodulates it and outputs that though the MPEG2-TS interface.
-That simple.
+MSB123xC is a family of the DVB-T/T2/C demodulator chips, which take raw IF from the tuner, demodulates it and then outputs the demodulated stream through the MPEG-TS interface.

 This page mostly talks about **MSB1236C**, althrough it might apply to other chips as well.